 “a big talent”

-Vincent's compositions have been presented by The Dance Place- DC, Movement Research- NY, The Green Street Theatre- Boston USA, The Melkweg- Amsterdam NL, Die Werkstaat- Dusseldorf DEU , Axis Art Centre, Curating Knowledge- Cheshire UK, Busan National University Art Centre- Busan S.Korea, ICCR Satyajit Ray Auditorium- Kolkata India.
-Commissioned by The National Theatre of Scotland, The School for New Dance Development, The European Dance Development Centre, Effecto Venezia,The George Washington University, Arizona State University and Cheshire Dance.
+Vincent's work has been presented in The U.S., The U.K., The Netherlands, Italy, Germany, France, Spain, Austria, Russia, Poland, Belgium, Hungary, India and South Korea by venues such as The Dance Place Wash.
+D.C., Movement Research- NY, The Green Street Theatre- Boston USA, The Melkweg- Amsterdam NL, Die Werkstaat- Dusseldorf DEU , Axis Art Centre, Curating Knowledge- Cheshire UK, Busan National University Art Centre- Busan S.Korea, ICCR Satyajit Ray Auditorium- Kolkata India.
+Commissioned by The National Theatre of Scotland, The School for New Dance Development, The European Dance Development Centre, Effecto Venezia,The George Washington University, Arizona State University and Cheshire Dance amongst others.